fabiomcosta/mvjs/README.md

 ## The problem

-Moving JavaScript modules inside a project is generaly a tedious task.
+Moving JavaScript modules inside a project is generally a tedious task.
 After you move it using `mv`, you have to update the `import` and `require` from the other modules that are referencing the module you just moved.